HamishB/uBlox_PPP_logger/README.md

 * u-Blox high precision ZED-F9P RTK receiver board (Eltehs ELT0087)
   _We have also successfully tested it with the u-Blox C099-F9P application board_
 * Arduino microcontroller Adafruit Feather Cortex M0 Adalogger (SAMD21 chip)
-* I2C communication between the GNSS receiver and Arduino
+* I2C communication between the GNSS receiver and Arduino (address 0x42)
 * A 12 volt battery connected to a solar controller and small 10 watt panel

 The whole set up is relatively low cost and consumes around half a watt.